-The I-Ching is the foundation of Chinese Yin Yang philosophy.
-It describes the changes of natural phenomena of our universe.
-Then it derives this philosophy into oracle.
-The Chinese characters of I-Ching are .
-The second character means a book, a profound book.
+The I-Ching is the foundation of Chinese Yin Yang philosophy, describing the natural changes in our universe and deriving this philosophy into an oracle.
+The Chinese characters for I-Ching are .
+The second character means a book, a profound one.
 The first character means ease or change.
-Therefore, some people call it as "The Book of Ease" or "The Book of Changes".
-I-Ching philosophy was invented by Fu Xi (around 2900 B.C.) before Yellow King's China was born (2697 B.C.).
-I-Ching is the oldest oracle tool in China.
-The concepts of Yin Yang and Season changes of Chinese astrology are all from I-Ching.
-Now, I-Ching's theory has prevailed worldwide for thousand of years.
+Therefore, some people refer to it as "The Book of Ease" or "The Book of Changes".
+I-Ching philosophy was invented by Fu Xi around 2900 B.C., predating the establishment of Yellow King's China in 2697 B.C.
+It is the oldest oracle tool in China, and concepts such as Yin Yang and the seasonal changes of Chinese astrology are derived from I-Ching.
+Its theory has prevailed worldwide for thousands of years.

-I-Ching is a numerology system and was developed from the River Diagram and Lo Shu.
-The River Diagram is related to a diagram on the horse body.
-The Lo Shu is related to a diagram on turtle back.
-By using the Yin and Yang concept, Fu Xi uses a solid bar to stand for Yang (Sky) and a broken bar to stand for Yin (Earth).
-A set of three bars becomes a Trigram.
-The total combination of Trigrams is 8.
-They are .
-Chinese call 8 Trigrams as Pa Kua or Ba Guo.
-Later I-Ching developed into 64 Hexagrams, which are formed by double Trigrams.
+I-Ching is a numerology system developed from the River Diagram and Lo Shu.
+The River Diagram is related to a diagram on a horse's body, and the Lo Shu is related to a diagram on a turtle's back.
+Using the Yin and Yang concept, Fu Xi uses a solid bar to represent Yang (Sky) and a broken bar to represent Yin (Earth).
+A set of three bars becomes a Trigramb>, with a total combination of 8 Trigrams called Pa Kua or Ba Guo in Chinese.
+Later, I-Ching developed into 64 Hexagrams, formed by double Trigrams.
 64 Hexagrams are

-The Dragon is a legendary creature.
-It is a triphibious animal.
-It can survive on the ground, in the water, and in the sky.
-People view the dragon as mystic, cloudy, misty, blurred and unreachable.
-Because Dragon can travel in the sky, it is connected to heaven in China.
-Many Chinese emperors wore imperial robes with dragon symbols.
-Thus, Dragon is also the icon of power.
+The Dragon is a legendary creature, a triphibious animal capable of surviving on the ground, in the water, and in the sky.
+People view the dragon as mystical, cloudy, misty, blurred, and unreachable.
+Because the Dragon can travel in the sky, it is connected to heaven in China.
+Many Chinese emperors wore and wear imperial robes with dragon symbols, making the dragon an icon of power.

-King Wen (11052-1056 BC) invented 64 hexagrams in a fixed order during his 7-year jail time.
-He applied the I-Ching theory to catch the opportunity to escape.
-Later his son conquered the China and built the Chou Dynasty.
-His 64 hexagrams sequence is called King Wen sequence (文王卦序).
+King Wen (1102-1056 BC) invented 64 hexagrams in a fixed order during his 7-year imprisonment.
+He applied the I-Ching theory to seize the opportunity to escape.
+Later, his son conquered China and built the Chou Dynasty.
+The sequence of his 64 hexagrams is called the King Wen sequence (文王卦序).

-In Ching Dynasty (1644-1911 AD), the emperor's yellow imperial robes are weaved with nine dragons.
-This is because the number 9 is the most strongest in Yang (power) and Number 6 is the most weak in Yin.
-You can find Old Yang and Old Yin information in the pages of the River Diagram and Lo Shu.
-Therefore the Yang solid bar of I Ching is connected to 9 and the Yin broken bar is connected to 6.
+In the Qing Dynasty (1644-1911 AD), the emperor's yellow imperial robes were woven with nine dragons.
+This is because the number 9 is the strongest in Yang (power), and Number 6 is the weakest in Yin.
+Old Yang and Old Yin information can be found in the pages of the River Diagram and Lo Shu.
+Therefore, the solid Yang bar in I Ching is connected to 9, and the broken Yin bar is connected to 6.

-Now, we want to use the first hexagram of King Wen sequence to interpret the Dragon philosophy.
-The first hexagram is , which combines two Sky ( Chien) together.
-That's a sign of Sky over Sky.
+Now, we want to use the first hexagram of the King Wen sequence to interpret the Dragon philosophy.
+The first hexagram combines two Trigrams of Sky ( Chien) together, signifying Sky over Sky.

 The hexagram sequence is from the bottom to the top.
 The level 1 is Yang.
 Since 9 can represents Yang, we can call level 1 as Nine 1.
 This hexagram are all Yang.
 Therefore, we can call all levels as Nine 1, Nine 2, Nine 3, Nine 4, Nine 5 and Nine 6.